How to play Pokémon TCG Pocket?

 The Active Pokémon can attack if it has enough Energy to fit the cost of the atack.
 Damage is dealt in multiples of ten, using damage counters.
 If the damage equals or exceeds the opponent’s Pokémon’s HP, it is Knocked Out.

-A player cannot attack with their Pokémon on the very first turn of the game.
+Unlike the TCG, a player can attack on their first turn of the game.

 1. The turn ends immediately after resolving the attack and its effects